milliemince/MakeTheTrip/README.md

 Responsible for executing the actual itinerary generation algorithm.
   * ```CrawlForPlaceIDs```

     An object in this class has two instance variables - one to store the Google Place IDs of locations picked up along the crawl, and one to tell whether the crawl     is complete.
+Uses Google Places API NearBySearch request.
   * ```DeepCrawl```

-    Similar to ```CrawlForPlaceIDs```, but instead queries place IDs to store more detailed information about flagged locations along the route
+    Similar to ```CrawlForPlaceIDs```, but instead queries place IDs to store more detailed information about flagged locations along the route.
+Uses Google Places API PlaceDetails request.
   * ```JSONDecoderHelper```

     Contains structs to aid URLRequest JSONDecoder.
 This outlines all of the information that is obtained from Google NearBySearch and PlaceDetails requests.